HumBEL: A Human-in-the-Loop Approach for Evaluating Demographic Factors of Language Models in Human-Machine Conversations: The Framework: Human Age Based Evaluation of Language Models

-As noted, we use the common clinical exam CELF5 \citep{wiig2003celf} as an example.
-CELF5 is composed of multiple sub-tests which assess syntactic, semantic, and pragmatic use of language in 5-8 year olds.
-Each test consists of 24-40 questions. \begin{enumerate}[leftmargin=*, nolistsep] \item \textbf{Word Classes (WC)} presents 3-4 words and asks test subject to identify the two words that go together best.
+CELF5 is composed of multiple sub-tests with 24-50 questions each.
+We consider the sub-tests below, which are designed to assess syntactic, semantic, and pragmatic use of language in 5-21 year olds. \begin{enumerate}[leftmargin=*, nolistsep] \item \textbf{Word Classes (WC)} presents 3-4 words and asks test subject to identify the two words that go together best.
 It measures semantic knowledge and ability to apply this knowledge to determine and rank word associations. \item \textbf{Formulated Sentences (FS)} presents 1-2 words and asks subject to provide a sentence which uses the(se) word(s).
 It measures syntactic and semantic correctness of the provided sentence. \item \textbf{Recalling Sentences (RS)} presents a sentence and asks subject to repeat the sentence.
-It measures memorization and reproduction ability. \item \textbf{Understanding Spoken Paragraphs (USP)} presents a story and asks subject questions about the story.
-It primarily measures recollection ability with occasional need for inference. \item \textbf{Pragmatics Profile (PP)} analyzes social error patterns in test subjects, observed during administration of other sub-tests and general interaction.
-We use the full profile to make an age estimate, and a smaller \textbf{checklist} (\textbf{PPC}) which better targets current LM capabilities. \end{enumerate}
+It measures short-term memory and reproduction skill. \item \textbf{Understanding Spoken Paragraphs (USP)} presents a story and asks subject questions about the story.
+It primarily measures recollection ability with occasional need for inference. \item \textbf{Pragmatics Profile (PP)} analyzes social error patterns of subject, observed throughout other sub-tests as well as more targeted interactions. \end{enumerate}